Thales-research-institute/DeepmRNALoc/README.md

 ```

 For more parameter information, please refer to `main.py`.

+## Usage For biomedical researches

+We deployed a trained model on a dedicated server, which is publicly available at http://www.peng-lab.org:8080/mRNA/, to make it easy for biomedical researcher users to utilize DeepmRNALoc in their research activity.

+Users can upload their mRNA sequences to the server, and then they can quickly obtain the predicted results of the mRNA subcellular localization.

 ## <span id="resultslink">Results</span>
 DeepmRNALoc's five-fold cross-validation accuracies were 0.895, 0.594, 0.308, 0.944, and 0.865 in the cytoplasm, endoplasmic reticulum, extracellular region, mitochondria, and nucleus, respectively.